52North/geocure/README.md

-# 52°North georadix
+# 52°North geocure

-_georadix_ is a REST API providing proxified access to an underlying geodata server.
+_geocure_ is a REST API providing proxified access to an underlying geodata server.
 Currently [geoserver](http://geoserver.org/) is supported.

 ## Installation